stacks-network/stacks-core/.github/test-timings/README.md

   --input-dir "$timing_dir" \
   --source-run RUN_ID \
   --minimum-seconds 1 \
+  --test-percentile 90 \
   --output .github/test-timings/unit.json
 ```

 For a more stable estimate, download several representative runs into separate
 directories and repeat `--input-dir` for each one.
-The generator uses each
-test's 80th-percentile runtime across those runs; use `--test-percentile` to
+Unit shards use each test's
+90th-percentile runtime because CPU- and memory-heavy tests vary substantially
-override it and set `--source-run` to the newest included run.
+when sharing a four-slot runner.
+Set `--source-run` to the newest included run.

 Seed a new timing model after changing the archive, package, or feature
 topology.
 Older samples can reflect a different compilation or contention